cilium/cilium/Documentation/network/bgp-control-plane.rst

 of the virtual router.

-If you wish to announce ALL services within the cluster, a ``NotIn`` match expression without values can be used like:
+If you wish to announce ALL services within the cluster, a ``NotIn`` match expression with a dummy key and value can be used like:

 .. code-block:: yaml